iqo3333/LinChe.LYC-Tabs/README_en.md

 Search engine (for keyword search only): Three search engines are built in (Bing, Google, Baidu).
 Of course, you can also add your own search engines if you like.

-Smart checking: We intelligently check the entered domain name to ensure validity and provide possible error hints to improve the experience.

 Fully open-source: If you know a bit about static websites, you can download my source code and modify it.
 However, you may not use it for profit!!!

 ✨ Features: